Welcome to the Professional School Counseling Program

 Congratulations to Appalachian State University PSC Alumni, Meredith Draughn, for being awarded ASCA's 2023 School Counselor of the Year!

-Welcome to Appalachian State University and the Department of Human Development and Psychological Counseling.
+Welcome to Appalachian State University and the Department of Counseling, Family Therapy and Higher Education

 The Professional School Counseling Program is fully accredited by CACREP (Council for Accreditation of Counseling and Related Educational Programs) and NCATE (National Council for Accreditation of Teacher Education).
 Upon successful completion of program requirements you will graduate with a Master's of Arts degree in Professional School Counseling and be eligible for North Carolina School Counseling Licensure (K-12).